-Wallace Hall Administration Building (A Building) was the first building completed on the permanent site of the college.
+Wallace Hall Administration Building (BM-A) was the first building completed on the permanent site of the college.
 The building houses administrative offices and the general information switchboard, a number of faculty offices and ten classrooms.
 This building also has two computer labs.

-The Adult Education Building (ABE Building) is located on U.S. Highway 31 across from the main campus in Bay Minette.
+The Adult Education Building (ABE) is located on U.S. Highway 31 across from the main campus in Bay Minette.
 This building houses the College’s Adult Education Program.
 This facility contains two large classrooms and multiple offices.

-Gary L. Branch Business Center (B Building) completed in the fall of 1988, and undergoing extensive renovation in 2018-2019, houses offices for the Division of Applied Technologies including Paralegal Studies, Computer Technology, Graphic Design & Commercial Art, Business Technology, Management Supervision, Drafting & Design, and is the home of the CISCO Networking Academy.
-The Branch Business Center is equipped with a hundred seat auditorium, six lecture classrooms, and seven workforce development labs, all of which offer an environment conducive to preparing students for community business and industry.
+The Business Center (BM-B) completed in the fall of 1988, and recently renovated, houses offices for the Division of Applied Technologies including Paralegal Studies, Computer Technology, Business Technology, Management Supervision, Drafting & Design, and is the home of the CISCO Networking Academy.
+The Business Center is equipped with a hundred seat auditorium, six lecture classrooms, and seven workforce development labs, all of which offer an environment conducive to preparing students for community business and industry.

-Ernest Stone Classroom Building (C Building) completed during the summer of 1968, houses administrative offices, the Center for Distance Learning, and provides multiple classrooms and laboratories.
+Ernest Stone Classroom Building (BM-C) completed during the summer of 1968, houses administrative offices, the Center for Distance Learning, and provides multiple classrooms and laboratories.
 Special facilities include a conference room and several computer labs to meet the digital needs of the 21st century student.

-The Harold B. Pearson Dental Laboratory (D Building) was completed during the summer of 1974 and houses the Dental Assisting Program.
+The Harold B. Pearson Dental Laboratory (BM-D) was completed during the summer of 1974 and houses the Dental Assisting Program.
 The building serves as a mock dental office with individual dental units, X-ray rooms, and an extra laboratory.

-The Performing Arts Center (PAC, P Building) has a seating capacity of 999.
+The Performing Arts Center (BM-P) has a seating capacity of 999.
 It provides space for fine arts and music programs, guest speakers, community programs, and graduation exercises.

-The Seymore Trammel Science Building (S Building) houses chemistry, biology, and physics laboratories, lecture facilities and faculty offices.
+The Seymore Trammel Science Building (BM-S) houses chemistry, biology, and physics laboratories, lecture facilities and faculty offices.
 College police offices are also located here.

-The W. Candler McGowen Hall Administrative Annex Building (X Building) is used for maintenance purposes.
+The W. Candler McGowen Hall Administrative Annex Building (BM-X) is used for maintenance purposes.
 The building will be renovated into needed spaces for multiple areas of the College.